gdemeester3112/cse15l-lab-reports/LabReport1.md

 This made the directory go down to the previous one.

-# These are my examples using cat,ls and cd with a path to a directory as an argument:
+# These are my examples using cat,ls and cd with a directory as argument:

 ## For cat: